MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 #### Install Azure DevOps extension

-To build the project you will need to install an extension from the Azure DevOps Marketplace.
+To build the project you'll need to install an extension from the Azure DevOps Marketplace.

 For React Native projects do the following: